I’ve had a lot of different teachers over the decades. Here are the ones who had the biggest impact on my work, most recent on top:

 Sammi Books by Suzanne Mirviss

-Like me, Suzanne fell in love with that little Western Screech Owl (by the way, screech owls do NOT screech).
+Like me, Suzanne fell in love with that little Western Screech Owl (by the way, screech owls do not screech except, maybe, under extreme conditions).
 As a result, I’ve done several paintings and etchings of him but nothing has quite caught his character.
 And Suzanne has been writing and illustrating owl-oriented children’s books.
 To learn more, visit www.suzannemirviss.com.

 Here are the animal organizations I’ve been involved with.
 There are many, many more truly marvelous organizations.